-AIM is building a movement devoted to the mental health of children, teens, and young adults by funding research to find better treatments and cures, and by raising awareness.
+AIM is building a movement devoted to the mental health of children, teens, and young adults by funding research to find better treatments and cures, raising awareness, and improving access to effective treatments.

-AIM will fund research to find better treatments and cures for any and all youth mental health challenges including ADHD, anxiety, depression, mood disorders, schizophrenia and other psychotic disorders, personality disorders, autism spectrum developmental disorders, asperger’s and neurodevelopmental disorders, OCD and related disorders, conduct disorders, addictive disorders, trauma and stressor related disorders, etc.
+AIM funds research to find better treatments and cures for any and all youth mental health challenges including ADHD, anxiety, depression, mood disorders, schizophrenia and other psychotic disorders, personality disorders, autism spectrum developmental disorders, asperger’s syndrome and neurodevelopment disorders, tourette syndrome, OCD and related disorders, conduct disorders, addictive disorders, trauma and stressor related disorders, etc.

-AIM will also fund research for the bi-products of some of these brain disorders including eating disorders, addiction, substance abuse, and suicide.
+AIM also funds research for the bi-products of some of these brain disorders including eating disorders, addiction, substance abuse, and suicide.

-Two reasons.
-First, AIM is creating a movement not only to fund research but also to raise awareness of all mental health disorders that need brain research.
-Second, brain disorders overlap.
-Research into one disorder may find answers that help other disorders.*(see footnote below)
+- AIM is creating a movement not only to fund research but also to raise awareness of all mental health disorders that need brain research.

 Symptoms and behaviors associated with mental and developmental disorders are most often manifested in childhood through young adulthood, so AIM considers “youth” to be up to 26 years old.
 Current research suggests that the brain has its most plasticity until a person’s mid-20s, underlining the need for early intervention.